EthanPikeDev/InstaFlame/README.md

 # Summary:

-This is a simple netflix clone app built using React and the TMDB API.
-React-Youtube and movieTrailer were also used for the trailers in the final version in the app.
+This is a simple instagram clone using the MERN stack.
+Users can sign up, log in, follow, unfollow, like, comment and more.
-The user can browse the shows on the netflix clone and upon click they will be served a trailer.
-All the titles get pulled from the API and upon refresh the banner on top changes just as it would on netflix.

 # Demo: